phivk/netlifycms-gridsome/content/paintings/sun-dont-shine-in-the-shade.md

 ---
-title: Sun don't shine in the shade
+title: "Sun don't shine in the shade  #blackouttuesday"
 year: 2020
 dateCreated: 2020-09-01
 material: Oil, spraypaint on canvas